Kevin E. Lewis REALTOR®

-Big Island Hawaii home and land sales and the median home prices trends are moving up.
+Big Island Hawaii home and land sales and the median home prices trends are in slow recovery.
 There are still Buyer's Market opportunities, they are just getting hard to find.
 The volume of inquiries from potential Buyers show there is strong demand for Hawaii real estate.
 The question is when enough Buyers will make their move... creating the next Seller's market!
 Big Island Population Grows by 25%

-The Hawaii real estate market had been affected by the slower West Coast real estate market, and we saw average home prices fall about 30-35% from the all time highs of 2007.
+The Hawaii real estate market had been affected by the slower West Coast real estate market in 2007 to 2011, and we saw average home prices fall about 30-35% from the all time highs.
 The recovery in the stock market, historically low interest rates, and improving local economy have all helped the Hawaii County housing market in 2013.
 Vacant land prices, which corrected as a result of too many Sellers cashing in profits and too few Builders and Investors buying land, is also showing signs of recovery.
-Kona condo sales picked up sharply as prices fell, while Buyers passed over Hilo condos as they search for better opportunities in Hilo and Puna homes.
+In 2012 - 2013 Kona condo sales picked up sharply as prices fell, while Buyers seemed to pass over Hilo condos as they search for better opportunities in Hilo and Puna homes.
 The long term economic outlook for the Big Island of Hawaii remains positive.
 The Buyer's market in Hawaii should continue in 2014 and there are opportunities to be found for those ready to take advantage of the slower market.
 Big Island Sees Best Economic Outlook in Five Years

 Real Estate Sales Soar this Month, Crash the Next... the Headlines Often Don't Tell the Whole Story!

 THiS SECTION IS UNDER RECONSTRUCTION